-They follow their dietician’s advice.
+They follow their dietitian’s advice.
 But most importantly, they follow their heart.
 They’re unwavering to get their thriving life back.
 They brim with confidence.

 And maybe you tell yourself, “Why can’t I be as sure of myself as everyone who’s changed their diet?
 Why do I worry so much?
-Why can’t I just ‘woman up’ and combat my inner fears?”
+Can’t I just ‘woman up’ and combat my inner fears?”

 Don’t worry, my friend.
 Keep scrolling to find out how to become a ‘success reference’ as well.